NyaShinn1204/Yoimi/README.md

 If you have problems with Abema, try adding “-v1” to the end of the url, and the downloader will work in v1 mode.

-FOD V2 is currently being created.
-FOD V2 is the Android TV version with HD support.

 ## Existing Issues

 #### Decryption fails in Chinese environment